thelovelab/comp-bio-setup/g2gtools.md

 ```
 g2gtools gtf2db -i <sample.gtf> -o <sample.db>
 ```
 Note the process time is approximately 1 min/100,000 records.
-It is recommended to submit a bash file if the record number is large
+It is recommended to submit a bash file if the record number is large.

 The record number can be checked by using
 ```
 wc -l <sample.gtf>